 Yes.
-We can integrate your store, regardless of what type of business it is and with your online website so all of your reporting will be consolidated.
+We can integrate your store, regardless of what type of business, as well as your company website.
+All your reporting will be consolidated.

 16. What is a Payment Gateway?

 A payment gateway is a virtual terminal.
-It serves as an online payments page that will go directly on your website, and you will also have the ability to log onto your virtual terminal to key in transactions manually.
+It serves as an online payments page, which will go directly onto your website.
+You will also have the ability to log onto your virtual terminal to key in transactions manually.

 17. How is Preferred Payments different then their competition?

-We are a relationship based company, meaning our goal is to satisfy you from the start and keep you around for the life of your business.
-We want to make the process on you as easy as possible and we are happy to offer our help and support in any way we can.
-We are transparent and straightforward in our pricing and pride ourselves on a high level of customer service.
-Each business we work with receives a dedicated account manager so that you have one person to always call, email, and go to for support.
+We are a relationship based company, meaning, our goal is to satisfy you from the beginning throughout the life of your business.
+We want to make the process as easy as possible for you, and we’re here to help and support you in any way we can.
+You will have a dedicated account manager so that you have one person to always call, email, and go to for support.
 We also have backup 24/7 US based support.
 The rates we initially give you are locked in, they will never raise and we have no contracts, no cancellation fee and no set up fee.

 18. Can I accept International credit cards?